 If you have been following along or reading any of my blog posts, you already know about my interest and passion for stem cells derived from fat tissue.
-Adipose Stem Cells are an abundant source of mescenchymal stem cells (MSC’s), and provide tremendous promise for many types of injury and diseases.
-For the past 4 years I have been on an amazing journey that has brought me in contact with brilliant scientists all over the world, taught me new skills, and opened a world of wonder in my profession of Plastic Surgery.
+Adipose stem cells are an abundant source of mesenchymal stem cells (MSC’s), and provide tremendous promise for many types of injury and diseases.
+For the past 4 years I have been on an amazing journey that has brought me in contact with brilliant scientists all over the world, taught me new skills, and opened a world of wonder in my profession of plastic surgery.

 it will show where the stem cells go and how long they stay at the site of injury

 The injected stem cells will be labeled with a fluorocarbon molecule from Celsense that can be detected in real time by MRI.
 Once injected, the stem cells will be tracked by MRI over time.
 This is important because it will show where the cells go and how long they stay at the site of injury.
 It will also help regulators determine how safe the cells are.